opentargets/evidence_datasource_parsers/README.md

 ### PhenoDigm

-Generates target-disease evidence by querying the IMPC SOLR API.
+Generates the mouse model target-disease evidence by querying the IMPC SOLR API.

 The base of the evidence is the `disease_model_summary` table, which is unique on the (`model_id`, `disease_id`) tuple.
 When target information is added, an original row may explode into multiple evidence strings.
 As a result, the final output is unique on the (`biologicalModelId`, `targetFromSourceId`, `targetInModel`, `diseaseFromSourceId`) tuple.

 The associations are filtered on the `disease_model_max_norm` score.
 For some associations this score is not available in the source data, and they are always kept.